diinsmore/matrioshka/README.md

-working towards building a pseudo-terraria style game with elements of factorio & dwarf fortress.
+working towards building a terraria-style game with elements of factorio & dwarf fortress.